 Pastor and Teaching Elder

 Pastor Michael Bodger was born in Liverpool, England and moved to Uganda with his family when he was just 6 months old.
-Returned to England to attend boarding school, and family returned in 1972 when Idi Amin came to power in Uganda.
-Attended Huddersfield University in Yorkshire, England, and graduated with a Marketing (Engineering ) degree.
-Entered into the aerospace industry from college which eventually brought him to the USA.
+He returned to England to attend boarding school, and his family returned in 1972 when Idi Amin came to power in Uganda.
+Pastor Michael attended Huddersfield University in Yorkshire, England, and graduated with a Marketing (Engineering ) degree.
+He then entered into the aerospace industry from college which eventually brought him to the USA.
 Pastor Bodger was raised Roman Catholic, left the church in his late teens and began worshipping at a Methodist church when he met his wife-to-be, Elaine.
-In 1998 began attending a Presbyterian Church and became a Stephen Minister and then Stephen Leader in 1999.
-Heard the call into ministry in 2003 and finally went to seminary in 2005 after working for 20 years in the aerospace industry.
-Attended Columbia Theological Seminary, graduating in 2009.
-He married his wife Elaine in 1993 and have four boys, Nathan (23) John Noah (16), and Peter (14).
+In 1998 he began attending a Presbyterian Church and became a Stephen Minister and then Stephen Leader in 1999.
+He heard the call into ministry in 2003 and finally went to seminary in 2005 after working for 20 years in the aerospace industry.
+Michael attended Columbia Theological Seminary, graduating in 2009.
+He married his wife Elaine in 1993 and they have four boys, Nathan (23) John Noah (16), and Peter (14).
 Their son Matthew Noel died during labor on Christmas Day 2001.
 Even though his feet never touched this earth, he remains an important part of the family.
 Pastor Bodger says that there are so many broken and hurting people behind closed doors in our communities that need not be alone.
 God is alive and well and at work everywhere.
 Our challenge is to remember who we are, children of the most High God, join in where God is already at work and let others know of God’s peace and presence that comes through Jesus Christ.
 To proclaim the gospel at all times and if necessary use words.
-Peace to one and all……
+Peace to one and all.

 Director of Family Ministries